fnalways/terminus-docs/docs/manual/platform-architecture.md

 - Linux environments (including WSL, PVE, LXC, Raspberry Pi): Users can choose to install [Kubernetes](https://kubernetes.io/) or the lightweight [K3s](https://k3s.io/), with K3s being the default for its better performance and resource efficiency on local hardware.
 - macOS: [minikube](https://minikube.sigs.k8s.io/) is used to deploy Kubernetes within a Linux virtual machine, ensuring a unified experience across platforms.

-Regardless of the chosen Kubernetes distribution, users benefit from a consistent set of capabilities, including deployment, scaling, resource allocation, and self-healing.
+Regardless of the chosen Kubernetes distribution, users get consistent core capabilities and experience with Olares.

 ### Networking